 The next word I want to look at is assembly, or in Hebrew מִקְרָא.

-The word we translate as assembly, or convocation in Hebrew actually means to “give a reading.”
+The word we translate as assembly, or convocation in Hebrew actually means to “give a public reading.”

 So, let’s put the verses together with these new translations.

 “Then Yehovah said to Moses, “Speak to the Israelites and say to them, ‘These are My special appointments, the signs and seasons of Yehovah that you are to proclaim as holy public reading.

 For six days work may be done, but the seventh day is a Sabbath of complete rest, a day of holy reading.
 You must not do any work; wherever you live, it is a Sabbath to the LORD.”